m-truong/COVID19-Dashboard-Frontend/README.md

 - I fetched the COVID-19 data from the Disease.sh third-party global disease API (https://disease.sh/).
 I was able to dynamically draw interactable React-Leaflet Circle components using the total cases data for every country and state.
 I also was able to render a dark-themed map TileLayer in React-Leaflet.
 - While using Postman to explore the Disease.sh API, I realized that the API endpoint for 'states' data did not contain information with latitude and longitude properties for all 50 states.
 I needed latitude and longitude coordinates in order to draw Circle components from React-Leaflet, so I used LatLong.net to create my own array of 'states' objects with latitude and longitude properties on them.
 I mapped over the 'states' data from the Disease.sh and added in those latitude and longitude properties.
 - I used React-Chartjs-2 to draw line graphs of daily new cases worldwide and in the United States.
 React-Chartjs-2's Line-graph component allowed me to pass down custom options and data rendering the rise in daily new cases.
+- I used 'React-Tweets' to render live tweets that I fetched from the Twitter Developer's API (https://api.twitter.com/1.1/search/tweets.json).
+I displayed tweets as part of my News Feed page with more information about recent news on the coronavirus pandemic.
 - I used the 'Styled-Components' library to create a lot of reusable React components.
 This allowed me to build my React app based on the composition model to keep it modular and scalable.
 - I created a very useful 'Utilities.js' file that contained most of my important helper functions and extra data.
 I imported my 'statesArray' with latitude and longitude properties, my custom React 'styled-components', and my 'drawCovidCircles', 'sortTableData', etc. functions from my 'Utilities.js' file in order to make them available throughout my React app.
 - I used React-Player to display YouTube videos with additional information on the global COVID-19 pandemic.